Skip to content

 Versioning & Compatibility

-Current SDK is v0.4.0, in active development alongside the platform.
-While we're in beta, minor versions may add submodules (e.g. unified RegistryClient, EventStream, WebhookValidator) and refine signatures.
+Current SDK is v0.6.2 (on PyPI), in active development alongside the platform.
+While we're in beta, minor versions may add submodules (0.6.x added guild, forge, authz, registry.card_verify and mtls; next candidates include a unified RegistryClient, EventStream, WebhookValidator) and refine signatures.
 Once we reach v1.0 the API surface is frozen under semver.
 The SDK supports registry API v1.

 INFO